BradyFU/Awesome-Multimodal-Large-Language-Models/README.md

 1. Thanks to [**Renrui Zhang**](https://github.com/ZrrSkywalker), we have updated the evaluation of his two works, i.e., [**LLaMA-Adapter V2**](https://github.com/OpenGVLab/LLaMA-Adapter) and [**ImageBind_LLM**](https://github.com/OpenGVLab/LLaMA-Adapter/tree/main/imagebind_LLM).
 The former is re-evaluated after changing the model [**weights**](https://github.com/OpenGVLab/LLaMA-Adapter/releases/download/v.2.0.0/7fa55208379faf2dd862565284101b0e4a2a72114d6490a95e432cf9d9b6c813_BIAS-7B.pth), and the latter is a newly added MLLM. 🔥🔥
 2. Thanks to [**Gen Luo**](https://github.com/luogen1996), we have added the evaluation of his work [**LaVIN**](https://github.com/luogen1996/LaVIN).
 Now, our leaderboards include a total of **12** advanced MLLMs!
 You are welcome to submit new evaluation results! 🔥🔥
 3. The results of other models have also been updated, retrieving the answer from the beginning of the generated responses instead of the whole responses. [**An automated evaluation script**](https://github.com/BradyFU/Awesome-Multimodal-Large-Language-Models/blob/Evaluation/tools/eval_tool.zip) for the calculation of scores has been released!
-The paper will be updated in two days.

 ---